awsdocs/amazon-ecr-user-guide/doc_source/ECR_AWSCLI.md

 ## Step 1: Authenticate Docker to your Default Registry<a name="AWSCLI_get-login"></a>

-After you have installed and configured the AWS CLI, you can authenticate the Docker CLI to your default registry so that the docker command can push and pull images with Amazon ECR\.
+After you have installed and configured the AWS CLI, authenticate the Docker CLI to your default registry\.
+That way, the docker command can push and pull images with Amazon ECR\.
 The AWS CLI provides a get\-login command to simplify the authentication process\.

 **To authenticate Docker to an Amazon ECR registry with get\-login** **Note**
 The get\-login command is available in the AWS CLI starting with version 1\.9\.15; however, we recommend version 1\.11\.91 or later for recent versions of Docker \(17\.06 or later\)\.
 You can check your AWS CLI version with the aws \-\-version command\.

 1. Run the aws ecr get\-login command\.
 The example below is for the default registry associated with the account making the request\.
 To access other account registries, use the `--registry-ids aws_account_id` option\.
-For more information, see [get\-login](http://docs.aws.amazon.com/cli/latest/reference/ecr/get-login.html) in the *AWS CLI Command Reference*\.
+For more information, see [get\-login](https://docs.aws.amazon.com/cli/latest/reference/ecr/get-login.html) in the *AWS CLI Command Reference*\.

    ```
-   aws ecr get-login --no-include-email
+   aws ecr get-login --region region --no-include-email
    ```

    Output: